David-Godspower/Python-Projects/README.md

 # Python-Projects
-A collection of my Python projects aimed at enhancing my programming skills.
+A collection of my Python projects.